Updated May 8, 2026

 Tips for pet parents in Portland, Maine

-- Keep your dog under voice command.
+- Keep your dog under voice control.
 While furry friends can roam off-leash in some places (like parts of Baxter Woods or East End Beach at certain hours), they must always be under reliable voice control.

 - Double-check off-leash times.
 Beach rules change with the seasons; for example, dogs are only allowed off-leash at East End Beach before 9 a.m. and after 5 p.m. in summer.
 Always read the local signs before unclipping that leash.